Ismat09/Banking_Dashboard/README.md

 **Title:** Exploratory Data Analysis on Banking Customer Dataset

 **Description:**
-This project performs an exploratory data analysis (EDA) of a banking dataset to uncover key patterns, relationships, and insights about customer demographics, financial behavior, and account holdings.
-The goal is to identify trends and potential factors that influence customer segmentation and financial product usage.
+- This project performs an exploratory data analysis (EDA) of a banking dataset to uncover key patterns, relationships, and insights about customer demographics, financial behavior, and account holdings.
+The goal is to understand the risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.
 ---

 ### 2️⃣ Methodologies Used